ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 # Ordering vCenter Server instances
 {: #vc_orderinginstance}

-To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server instance.
+To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a VMware vCenter Server® instance.

 You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
 For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-available-services).